A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 payback period = startup cost / monthly operating result

-How much does it cost to launch a crypto business in Switzerland?
+How much does it cost to launch a cryptocurrency business in Switzerland?

-Bitcoin ATM device3,500–12,000+ CHF+
+Bitcoin ATM machine3,500–12,000+ CHF+

 Comment

-The price depends on the manufacturer, features, model and whether the machine supports only purchases or also cryptocurrency sales.
+The price depends on the manufacturer, features, model, and whether the machine supports purchases only or also cryptocurrency sales.

 Transport, customs, VAT and installation1,500–6,000 CHF+